Eilat Mazar: Solomonic gate and tower

 In 2010 Mazar announced the discovery of part of the ancient city walls around the City of David which she believed date to the tenth century BCE.
 According to Mazar, "It's the most significant construction we have from First Temple days in Israel" and "It means that at that time, the 10th century, in Jerusalem there was a regime capable of carrying out such construction."
 The tenth century BCE is the period the Bible describes as the reign of King Solomon.
 Not all archaeologists believe that there was a strong state at that time, and the archaeologist Aren Maeir is dubious about such claims and about Mazar's dating.

 Ophel inscription

 In 2012, Mazar announced the discovery of inscription at the Ophel excavation.
 The Ophel inscription was made on a large storage jar, and only a piece of 8 letters has been preserved.
 Several readings were suggested, as well as several attributions, possibly to Jebusites or to Hebrews.
 It dates to 11th–10th century BCE.

 Ophel gold hoard

-On 9 September 2013, the Hebrew University of Jerusalem announced that Eilat Mazar recently discovered a gold treasure at the foot of Temple Mount, dating back to the end of the Byzantine period (beginning of the 7th century).
-Dubbed as the Ophel Treasure, the 1,400-year-old cache contains a gold medallion on which a menorah, a shofar and a Torah scroll are etched.
+On 9 September 2013, the Hebrew University of Jerusalem announced Mazar's discovery of the Ophel Treasure at the foot of Temple Mount, dating to the end of the Byzantine period (beginning of the 7th century).
+The 1,400-year-old cache contained a gold medallion on which a menorah, a shofar and a Torah scroll are etched.